User37som/libbitcoin/bx-input-validate.md

 Arguments (positional):

 EC_PUBLIC_KEY        The Base16 EC public key to verify against.
-PREVOUT_SCRIPT       The previous output script used in signing.
+CONTRACT             The previous output script used in signing.
+Multiple
+                     tokens must be quoted.
 ENDORSEMENT          The endorsement to validate.
 TRANSACTION          The Base16 transaction.
 If not specified the
                      transaction is read from STDIN.